IBM/ubiquity-k8s/helm_chart/ibm_storage_enabler_for_containers/README.md

 These configuration steps are mandatory and cannot be skipped.
 See the IBM Storage Enabler for Containers user guide for their detailed description.

+## PodSecurityPolicy Requirements
+This chart requires a PodSecurityPolicy to be bound to the target namespace prior to installation or to be bound to the current namespace during installation by setting "globalConfig.defaultPodSecurityPolicy.clusterRole".

+The predefined PodSecurityPolicy name: ibm-anyuid-hostpath has been verified for this chart, if your target namespace is bound to this PodSecurityPolicy you can proceed to install the chart.
+The predefined clusterRole name: ibm-anyuid-hostpath-clusterrole has been verified for this chart, if you use it you can proceed to install the chart.

 ## Resources Required
 * Describes Minimum System Resources Required